Annie E. Casey Foundation

 United Way Of The Bay Area

 United Way of the Bay Area is a nonprofit organization that creates pathways out of poverty.
-Our goal is to cut Bay Area poverty in half by 2020.
-We focus on helping working families and individuals, ensuring they can meet all of their basic needs, while creating opportunities for them to achieve lasting financial stability.
+Their goal is to cut Bay Area poverty in half by 2020.
+They focus on helping working families and individuals, ensuring they can meet all of their basic needs, while creating opportunities for them to achieve lasting financial stability.
 Establishing SparkPoint Centers throughout the region is essential to achieving this goal.